andreaskoch/dee-cli/README.md

 dnsimple-cli update -domain example.com -subdomain www -ip 2001:0db8:0000:0042:0000:8a2e:0370:7334
 ```

-The IP address can also be passed in via Stdin:
+The `-ip` address parameter can also be passed in via Stdin:

 ```bash
 echo "2001:0db8:0000:0042:0000:8a2e:0370:7334" | dnsimple-cli update -domain example.com -subdomain www